aleksPiispa/Linux-palvelimet/h6 Hello Django.md

 Palasin tehtävän pariin 30.9.2024 klo 20.42, kun illan luento oli päättynyt.
 Aloitin tehtävän lukemalla läpi Teron dokumentin, kuinka tehdä tuotantotyyppinen Djangon asennus.
+Ohjeissa mainittiin, että tulee tietää kolme absoluuttista polkua.
+Tässä vielä suora lainaus Terolta.

+*To set up Apache to serve Python programs, including Django, we need to know three absolute paths:*

+*Our Django project main dir, the one containing manage.py: "/home/tero/publicwsgi/teroco/" (TDIR variable in config file below)
+Path to wsgi.py: "/home/tero/publicwsgi/teroco/teroco/wsgi.py" (TWSGI)
+Virtualenv site-packages directory: "/home/tero/publicwsgi/env/lib/python3.9/site-packages" (TVENV) Whenever paths are needed, use 'ls' and tab to write the paths on the shell, then copy-paste them to config file.
+Less typos means less need for debugging.*

+*WSGI module runs code as the user we specify.
+It will be the same user we used for testing ('whoami').
+Because the code gets input from anonymous web users, it makes sense to create a Django user that does not have sudo privileges, i.e. is not a member of sudo group.
+This is left as an exercise for the reader.
+Here, the user is "tero" (TUSER below).*

 Ohjeiden alussa käskettiin asentamaan Apache, mutta se oli jo tehty useita viikkoja sitten, joten en lähtenyt sitä asentamaan.
 Aiemmassa tehtävässä korvattiin Apachen default-sivu Hattu Examplella, joten näytän sen vielä tässä.